rsyslog/rsyslog/source/proposals/lookup_tables.rst

 lookup\_table() Object
 ~~~~~~~~~~~~~~~~~~~~~~

-This statement defines and intially loads a lookup table.
+This statement defines and initially loads a lookup table.
 Its format is
 as follows:

 ::